byakugan-1/byakugan.io/_posts/2025-02-20-envoy-guide.md

 ![Image](/assets/img/envoy-guide-images/51.webp)

+> If installing via APK, verify signatures and hashes from the release page to reduce supply‑chain and tampering risks.
+{: .prompt-warning }

 Once the application is open, select "Manage Passport".

 ![Image](/assets/img/envoy-guide-images/52.webp)

-Choose whether you want to activate the Tor connection to reinforce confidentiality, then press "Continue".
+Choose whether you want to activate the Tor connection, then press "Continue".

 ![Image](/assets/img/envoy-guide-images/53.webp)

+> Enabling Tor helps protect your network privacy when using Envoy.
+{: .prompt-tip }

 Choose "Connect an existing Passport" if your Passport is already configured, or "Set up a new Passport" if you're initializing your hardware wallet for the first time.